harrisoncramer/cloture/README.md

 It will soon include financial disclosure forms, ad buys, press releases, and other information about Congress.
 Make a pull request!

+If you would like to give it a test before you stand it up yourself, there is a live version at [cloture.app](http://www.cloture.app/).

 ## Structure

 This is the **monorepo** that stores the various parts of Cloture, which are contained in the **packages** folder.
 You can download the entire project here, or just one of the packages separately.